MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/privileged-access-microsoft-365-enterprise-dev-test-environment.md

 3. Select **Manage access policies and requests**.

-4. Select the pending request, and then select **Approve** to grant access to the Global Admin account to create a new Journal Rule.
-The Global Admin account (the requesting user) will receive an email confirmation that approval was granted.
+4. Select the pending request, and then select **Approve** to grant access to the user account to create a new Journal Rule.
+The account (the requesting user) will receive an email confirmation that approval was granted.

 ### Test creating a new Journal Rule with privileged access approved for the New-JournalRule task

-1. On your local computer, open and sign in to the Exchange Online Remote PowerShell Module at **Microsoft Corporation** > **Microsoft Exchange Online Remote PowerShell Module** using the Global Admin account for your test environment.
+1. On your local computer, open and sign in to the Exchange Online Remote PowerShell Module at **Microsoft Corporation** > **Microsoft Exchange Online Remote PowerShell Module** using credentials with the Exchange Role Management role for your test environment.

 2. In Exchange Management PowerShell, create a new Journal rule for your organization: